jdmartin/DH2023/README.md

   - Visualizations are in `graz-2023/viz` and are grouped by ADHO or DHQ.
   - Our presentation is available [here](https://drive.google.com/drive/folders/1N9G0un89vXmzq34f_-dAfcJXJfNoorku) via Google Drive.
 It is a keynote presentation.
-  - The Wiki referenced in our talk lives [here](https://wiki.dhlinux.org/)
+  - The Wiki referenced in our talk lives [here](https://wiki.dhlinux.org/), and its source code lives [here](https://github.com/jdmartin/dhlinux-jekyll).

 ## Usage: